Sacred Valley Tours With Moray and Salt Mines

 Pisac

-The lower you go, you find carefully engineered large farming terraces, taking advantage of the different micro climates.
-Also, present is an intricate water irrigation sytem originating from the stream uphill and supplying all the terraces below using water channels.
-Adjacent to the site is the biggest Inca cemetry found so far, with thousands of opening decorating the montain side.
-It is said that if you visit these tombs, you can still find human skeletal remains.
+The lower you go, you find carefully engineered large farming terraces, taking advantage of the different micro climates at each level.
+Also present is an intricate water irrigation sytem originating from the stream uphill and supplying all the terraces below using water channels.
+Adjacent to the site is the biggest Inca cemetry ever found, with thousands of opening tombs decorating the montain side.
+It is said that if you visit these tombs, you can still find human skeletal remains inside.

 Salt mines

 The salt mines gives you a taste of an age-old tradition, that has not changed for many generations.
 The people in this community have been harvesting salt for many years.
 It’s a rich custom and tradition that has passed saltpans from one generation to the next.
 This has been their main source of income and they have exclusive rights to these mines.
 Salineras is one of the very few salt mines left in the world to have not switched to more modern techniques.
 The communal company of Maras (cooparative) packages and distributes the salt and splits the profits with the families according to the number of saltpans they own.
-A great place to grab another souvenir.
+This is a great place to grab another souvenir as all the money spent goes directly to the local community.

 Moray

-Moray, was an experimental farming site built in the form of an ampitheater with different temperature at each level which grows different types of crops.
-It is sometimes refered to as the ¨Greenhouse of the Incas¨ becuase it functioned the same way a modern greenhouse would function.
-These levels of terraces were carved before the Incas took control of the Sacred Valley and then used by the Incas to research optimal growing conditions for their crops.
-The Incas brought in different soil samples from other regions, to optimise their research.
+Moray, was an experimental farming site built in the form of an ampitheater with different temperatures at each level in order to grow different types of crops.
+It is sometimes refered to as the “Greenhouse of the Incas” because it functioned the same way a modern greenhouse would function.
+These levels of terraces were carved before the Incas took control of the Sacred Valley, but then used by the Incas to research optimal growing conditions for their crops.
+They even brought in different soil samples from other regions, to optimise their research.
 The locals were still using it for growing their crops, until the 1970s when it was preserved and protected for tourism

 Ollantaytambo

 Another possibility, is that the battle was so intense, it caused a lot of damage to this massive Inca site.
-Still standing is the incredible architecture of the Sun Temple, admire the water fountains, the Incahuatana and the impressive storehouses.
+Still standing is the incredible architecture of the Sun Temple, where we can still admire the intricate water fountains, the Incahuatana and the impressive storehouses.
 It is believed the site initially belonged to Aymaru clan, before being taken over by the Incas.
 It stands as the last and best fought battle between the Incas and the Spanish.
-The Incas one this battle, but becuase their numbers were so depleted they fleed towards the dense jungle.
-Most tours end here and from the top of the site, you can watch the sunset over the town and the calming river on your right.
+The Incas won this battle, but becuase their numbers were so depleted by the spanish flu they fleed towards the dense jungle.
+Most tours end here and from the top of the site, you can watch the sunset over the town and the peaceful river on your right.

-Ollantaytambo holds many annual festivals, check online if there is anything coming up during your stay.
-Its a great tourist hub, with an assortment of restaurants and accomodation establishments for all budgets.
-Its the gateway to the Inca Trail or the train to Machu Picchu.
+Ollantaytambo holds many annual festivals, the biggest taking place in January, around Epiphany (5th January to 9th January) and Pentecost (May or June).
+Check online if there is anything coming up during your stay.
+It’s a great tourist hub, with an assortment of restaurants and accomodation establishments for all budgets.
+It’s the gateway to the Inca Trail or the train to Machu Picchu.
 Once the daily crowds disperse, you are left with a peaceful town, with many indigenous locals, that still call this small town home.

 Additional towns